Notificare/notificare-html5-wordpress/notificare-website-push/README.txt

 == Changelog ==

+= 0.9.2 =
+* Changed config options in worker to come from the client whenever the worker gets active

 = 0.9.1 =
 * Renamed package
 * Changes in push-worker, config and manifest to reflect plugin submission direction